Qovery/documentation/website/guides/advanced/microservices.md

 - `firstapp`
 - `secondapp`

-You can send requests from one application to another using values injected automatically by Qovery into your environment variables.
+You can send requests from one application to another using values injected automatically by Qovery into your [environment variables][docs.using-qovery.configuration.environment-variable].

 Examplary Node.js code snippet: